goutham-j/bookstore/README.md

 # Online Book Store

-A user-friendly web application to manage an onbline book store.
+A user-friendly web application to manage an online book store.
 This project is aimed to guide students/beginners to develop a quick, simple web application using Java based technologies.
 Refer to the [Technologies](#technologies) section to know the technologies used.

 This application helps to add, edit, delete, list & search books.
 It lists the available books and provides an option to edit or delete them and add new ones.
 Provides an intuitive search to search by a keyword.